Wild Oats Markets: Walmart

 After a partnership agreement by Yucaipa Cos., the relaunch of the branch occurred in April 2014 as an expansion of the organic selections at Walmart stores nationwide.

 Fresh & Easy Markets

-Fresh & Easy began testing a new concept under the Wild Oats banner at a single store in Scottsdale, Arizona, in February 2015.
+Fresh & Easy tested a new concept under the Wild Oats banner at a single store in Scottsdale, Arizona, in February 2015.
 The 10,000 sqft store opened on February 6 and “...will help us garner insights and learnings about the [Wild Oats] brand and give customers even more options to shop for healthy convenience items," said a company spokesman.
 He said Fresh & Easy had no plans to put the Wild Oats name on any additional stores.
-Fresh & Easy decided to test the new Wild Oats concept in Scottsdale, the spokesman said, “because the original Wild Oats chain had a long history stores there and we felt consumers there would be excited to have us use it as a test market.”
-The test is open-ended, he added, with no specific timeframe.
-The store is formally called Wild Oats by Fresh & Easy.
+Fresh & Easy decided to test the new Wild Oats concept in Scottsdale, the spokesman said, “because the original Wild Oats chain had a long history of stores there and we felt consumers there would be excited to have us use it as a test market.”
+The test was open-ended, he added, with no specific timeframe.
+The store was formally called Wild Oats by Fresh & Easy.
+Fresh & Easy went out of business later that year.